Modalities in homotopy type theory: Left exact modalities

 Finally, if we assume~\ref{item:al3}, then for any $\modal$-connected type $A:\UU$ the map

 is an equivalence.
 In particular, it has a section, proving \cref{thm:lex-modalities}\ref{item:mu2}. \end{proof}

 In particular, we have the following general result.

-\begin{cor} Let $B:A\to\prop$ be a family of mere propositions.
-Then nullification at $B$ is a lex modality. \end{cor} \begin{proof} We prove condition~\ref{item:al2} of \cref{thm:acc-lex}.
+\begin{corollary} Let $B:A\to\prop$ be a family of mere propositions.
+Then nullification at $B$ is a lex modality. \end{corollary} \begin{proof} We prove condition~\ref{item:al2} of \cref{thm:acc-lex}.
 Given $P:B(a) \to \modaltype$, define $Q \defeq \prd{b:B(a)} P(b)$.
 This lies in $\modaltype$ since modal types are always closed under dependent function types.
 And if we have any $b:B(a)$, then $B(a)$ is an inhabited proposition and hence contractible, and a product over a contractible type is equivalent to any of the fibers. \end{proof}

 \begin{defn} A (necessarily lex) modality that can be presented by nullification at a family of mere propositions is called \textbf{topological}. \end{defn}

 The term ``topological'' is from~\cite{lurie2009higher}.
 Presumably it comes from the fact that by~\cite[Proposition 6.2.2.17]{lurie2009higher}, topological localizations of a presheaf $\infty$-topos correspond to ``Grothendieck topologies'' on the domain, as defined there.